eQTL-Catalogue/colocalisation/README.md

-# kerimoff/qtlmap
+# eQTL-Catalogue/colocalisation
-**This pipeline runs colocalisation analysis using summary statistics from eQTLCatalogue (or any summary statistics in the same format) and GWASs in VCF format (see https://gwas.mrcieu.ac.uk/datasets/).**
+**This pipeline runs colocalisation analysis using summary statistics from the eQTL Catalogue (or any summary statistics in the same format) and GWAS summary statistics in VCF format downloaded from the [MRC OpenGWAS database](https://gwas.mrcieu.ac.uk/datasets/).**

 ### To run in University of Tartu HPC